AUDIO VERSION: YouTube Podbean

 There must be disagreement before we can submit, because submission essentially says, “I don’t approve of what You’re doing, but I’m going to yield to Your Authority because You outrank me.”
 Obeying God simply means doing what He said.
 When obeying God is easy and fun, it’s because He’s asking us to do something that we want to do anyway, thus there is no submission required.
 Now there’s nothing wrong with having an easy time of things, but if we are never submitting, then we are never accepting our place as God’s subordinates.
 You see, it’s only when there is a strong disagreement of wills that the importance of rank is recognized.
 As long as God is doing everything you want, you never bother to give much thought to His supremacy over you.
 This is a major problem, because God refuses to relate to you as your buddy, friend, or partner.
 He insists on being viewed as the Supreme Authority in your life, and He won’t invite you close to Him until you submit to His total domination.
 God intentionally provokes you to feel angry and upset with Him in life in order to give you the opportunity to submit.
 You see, while we get all huffy about God not doing what we want, we’re missing what a priceless gift this really is.
 We need God to royally irk us at times if we’re going to ever develop deep submission to Him, for the stronger our disapproval of God is, the deeper our submission must be before we will align with His will in a situation.

 Suppose your friend says, “I’m in a tough spot.
 Would you give me $10?
 I won’t be able to pay you back.”
 If you like your friend, you might agree.
 You don’t want to just give away your money, and you don’t like how she’s refusing to pay you back, but you let her have her way because of the history between you.
 But then suppose she was to say to you, “Thanks for the $10.
 Now how about you give me another $1,000?”
 Well, this is a different deal.
 You really disagree with surrendering this much of your hard earned money to her, so you tell her no. With your friend, you have boundaries about how far you’re willing to submit, and it isn’t very far.
-In human friendships, this is the right way to operate, but it’s not the right way to operate with God (see The Element of Power in Human Relationships).
+In human friendships, this is the right way to operate, but it’s not the right way to operate with God.
 God commands you to submit to Him no matter how obnoxious and repulsive you feel His orders are.
 He says that the very fact that He is so superior to you in all areas—especially in power—is the reason why you must always submit to Him.
 Well, we don’t like this system very much, do we?

 And then we come to the end times.
 In this period we will see the violent destruction and mangling of both property and humans.
 When you’re reading about a city on the other side of the world getting pounded, that’s upsetting.
 When the next city is in your own country, that’s more upsetting.
 When the next strike happens in your own hometown and the people you love are among those graphically injured, well, that’s when your submission to God is going to really start feeling strained.
 You see, the closer God moves His destruction to the targets you personally care about, the greater the opportunity He is giving you to deepen your submission to Him.
 This is why the end times are going to be so fraught with opportunities for growth: because your personal commitment to those four essential soul attitudes that we’re always talking about is going to be challenged like never before.
 And while this sounds intimidating, it’s also thrilling, because God is good and He does want you to succeed with Him.
 He’s not setting you up to fail with all of this, He’s setting you up to thrive, and that’s how you need to look at it.
 In our post Preparing for the End Times: Releasing Our Loved Ones, we talk about how you can start working on deepening your submission to God now so that you will be that much more prepared when the end times start.
 You need to go into this period focused on you and God and decide that you are going to make pursuing a deeper bond with Him your top priority.